dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 The basic workflow is:
 <div class="opsStepsList" markdown="1">
-1. Work with MLlib and other machine learning libraries in a Zeppelin notebook to directly interact with Spark and your Splice Machine database.
+1. Work with MLlib and other machine learning libraries in a Jupyter notebook to directly interact with Spark and your Splice Machine database.
 2. Use MLflow within your notebook to create *experiments* and *runs*, and to track variables, parameters, and other information about your runs.
 3. Use the MLflow Tracking UI to monitor information about your experiments and runs.
 4. Iterate on your experiments until you develop the learning model that you want to deploy, using the tracking UI to compare your runs.